gabcg/notes/MSI Notes/MSI.md

 * It consists on a sum of the energy of each bond.
 * There are two parameters that are assigned to each pair of bonded atoms based on their type (e.g. C-C, C-H):
 	* $k_b$: spring constant, controls the stiffness of the bond: the higher, the stiffer, which means that more energy is required to deform the bond from its equilibrium value.
-	* $r_0$: it comes from experiments such as nature, crystallography, ab initio; or from quantum mechanics calculations.
+	* $r_0$: it comes from experiments such as nature, crystallography, *ab initio*; or from quantum mechanics calculations.
 It is collected in the force field file.
 * High differences between $r$ and $r_0$ increase the energy.

 <img src="msi-notes.assets/C1-3_stretching-energy.png" alt=""
-	title="" width="400"/>
+	title="" width="450"/>

 ##### Bending Energy

 * The equation estimates the energy associated with the vibration about the equilibrium bond angle.
 * In this case, parameters are assigned to triplets of atoms, based on their type.
 	* $\theta_0$: reference value for which energy E adopts the optimum.
-	* $K_0$: controls the stiffness of the angle spring.
+	* $k_{\theta}$: controls the stiffness of the angle spring.
 A larger value means that more energy is required to deform or bond the angle from its equilibrium value.

 <!--The reference is still in the force field.-->